 DAOs allow multiple parties to reach an agreement on internal structures, rules, and collective missions.
-The authority of the agreement can be enforced by internal organization constitutions and external laws.
+Internal organization constitutions and external laws can enforce the authority of the agreement.

-Traditionally, it is difficult to build temporary, geographically distributed organizations.
+Traditionally, it is challenging to build temporary, geographically distributed organizations.
 Powered by blockchain, the whole life cycle of an organization can be implemented as multi-party smart contracts.
 DAOs are innovative for societal issues by redefining and reconstructing the mechanisms of an organization.

-DAOs are open-sourced, transparent, run in an automated environment by codes without controls from dominating centers, and thus the collective intelligence can be utilized and maximized into actions which are free of trust issues.
+DAOs are open-sourced, transparent, run in an automated environment by codes without controls from dominating centers, and thus the collective intelligence can be utilized and maximized into actions that are free of trust issues.
 Blockchain-based DAOs also provide trust and identity for sharing economically-based applications (Jarvenpaa & Teigland, 2017; Puschmann & Alt, 2016).